AlexandraAncaGabor/huawei-health-app-final-project/README.md

 - 🔍 [TC-013](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-013.md) - Test if a user is able to delete his profile picture
 - 🔍 [TC-014](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-014.md) - Check that the app displays an error message when setting up an age under 18
 - 🔍 [TC-015](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-015.md) - Test if a user can set up a valid phone number in the "Personal info" area
-- 🔍 [TC-016](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-016.md) - Test if a user can set up a invalid phone number in the "Personal info" area
+- 🔍 [TC-016](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-016.md) - Test if a user can set up an invalid phone number in the "Personal info" area
-- 🔍 [TC-017](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-017.md) - Test if a user can set up a invalid email address
+- 🔍 [TC-017](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-017.md) - Test if a user can set up an invalid email address
-- 🔍 [TC-018](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-018.md) Check that the app doesn't allow the user to set up a nickname using symbols
+- 🔍 [TC-018](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-018.md) - Check that the app doesn't allow the user to set up a nickname using symbols
 - 🔍 [TC-019](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-019.md) - Test if a user can set up a nickname with 1 character
 - 🔍 [TC-20](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-020.md) - Check if a user is able to monitor his weekly steps
 - 🔍 [TC-21](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-021.md) - Check if a user can see step report for the current week